jmcnamara44/WordCounter/README.md

 //_The user enters a letter this should be checked to a hard-coded string to see if it contains it._
 //_The user enters a letter and a string, the letter should be checked against the string to see if it contains it._
 //_The user enters a letter and a string, the letter should be checked against the string and return how many times it appears._
-_The user enters a letter and a string, the letter should be checked against the string and return how many times it appears and this should be returned to the user on the page._
 _User will have the option matching with case sensitive or regardless of the case._
 //_The method should only return a match if the word is a one-for-one match with a word in the sentence, not a match to characters within another word._